TellinaTool/tellina_user_experiment/experiment_design_doc.md

     - `.task_order`: the task ordering for this user.
     - `.task_code`: the true task code of the current task.
 This is sent to the server.
+    - `.task_num`: if this file exists during setup, the experiment will resume at the user task number written in this file.
 - Initialize Bash variables that will be used throughout the experiment:
   - `time_elapsed`: the time in seconds that the user spent on a command.
     - This is because `$SECONDS` does not stop incrementing, and the time